urgood2/TranslatorWebsite/README.md

 ## 📫 Contact

 For any questions or suggestions, please open an issue in the GitHub repository or visit [felipecordero.com](https://felipecordero.com).

+## 🚨 Important Note

+The built CSS file (`themes/careercanvas/static/css/main.css`) is managed by the theme submodule and should not be committed separately in this repository.
+If you need to update the CSS, please do so in the theme repository and then update the submodule here.